-Always disappointed when our Scottish Salmon is served sans bagpipes.
-But the simplicity this lighter dish makes up for it.
+We’re always disappointed when our Scottish salmon is served sans bagpipes.
+But the simplicity of this lighter dish makes up for it.

-Don't let the word "quinoa" deter you.
-This dish is dangerously close to replacing Lupa's carbonara on the top of my craving list.
-It's light, but savory and flavorful.
+Don’t let the word “quinoa” deter you.
+This dish is dangerously close to replacing Lupa’s carbonara on the top of our craving list.
+It’s light, but savory and flavorful.

 This burger isn’t great, but if you’re in a beefy mood, this is a solid bet.
 It’s served on a sweet potato bun and comes with any side you want.
 Like always, we recommend adding cheddar.

-The fish itself melts in your mouth while the vegetable and lentil accoutrements bring the party.
-Even I, a halibut hater, am into this dish.
+The fish itself melts in your mouth, while the vegetable and lentil accoutrements bring the party.
+Even halibut haters will be into this dish.

 In theory, brussels sprouts roasted with jalapenos sounds genius.
 But in practice, they just toss them into the mix and hope for the best.
 We’d expect more flavor here, but instead, they’re just meh.